Your captions look perfect inside CapCut.

 Step 3: Platform test

-- Export file plays clean in VLC
+- The export file plays clean in VLC

 - Same file glitches on TikTok

-- Problem is platform re-encoding (Fix 5)
+- The problem is platform re-encoding (Fix 5)

 Step 4: Frame-by-frame analysis